postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

     url: "/docs/designing-and-developing-your-api/syncing-an-api/"
 ---

-After you connect to a remote or local repo, you can work on changes in Postman.
-Changes always happen on a branch.
-You can work on the default branch, or you can create a new feature branch to collaborate with others.
+After you connect to a remote or local Git repository, you can use Postman to make changes to your API and collaborate with others.
+Any changes you make to your API definition, collections, or other linked elements always happen a branch.
+You can work on your repository's default branch, or you can create a new feature branch.

-If you've configured a local repo, changes go to your local working branch.
-From there you can push changes to the corresponding remote branch in your repo.
-You can then create a PR to merge the changes to the remote default branch.
+If you've configured a local repository, any changes you make in Postman are saved to your local working branch.
+From there, you can push the changes to the corresponding branch in your remote repository.
+You can then create a pull request to merge the changes into the remote default branch.

-If you haven't configured a local repo, Postman stores your changes locally as you work on them.
-When ready, you can push your changes to the remote default branch.
+If you haven't configured a local repository, Postman stores your changes locally in your Postman user account as you work on them.
+When you're ready to share your work, you can push your changes to the remote default branch.

-> For cloud-hosted repos, changes are automatically synced from the remote default branch to the Postman workspace in the cloud where consumers can see them.
-For self-hosted repos, you must manually sync changes to the remote repo.
+> For cloud-hosted repositories, changes are automatically synced from the remote default branch to the Postman workspace where consumers can see them.
+For self-hosted repositories, you must manually sync changes to the remote repository before the changes are available to consumers.
 Learn more about syncing to a Postman workspace.

 ## Contents